Judge Ezra H. Friedlander

 Judge Friedlander also remains actively involved in Hamilton County community efforts.
 He was a member of the local organizing committee for the 1991 PGA Championships, the 2005 Solheim Cup, the 2002 World Basketball Championships; and is a founder of the Carmel Youth Soccer Association.

-Judge Friedlander, who was retained on the Court of Appeals by non-partisan retention election in 1996 and 2006, is married and has two children and three grandchildren.
+Judge Friedlander was retained on the Court of Appeals by non-partisan retention election in 1996 and 2006.
+He is married and has two children and four grandchildren.